 _sourceCategory=prod/Apachewould be duplicated as they would be stored in both partitions.

-- In the Sumo Logic, go to Manage Data > Settings > Partitions.
+- In the Sumo left navigation bar, go to Manage Data > Logs, then select the Partitions tab.

 - At the far right, click the plus sign (+).
 The Create a Partition dialog appears.

 - Partition Name.
 Enter a name for the partition.

 - Routing Expression.
 Enter a keyword search expression that matches the data you want to have in the partition, using built-in metadata or custom metadata fields.
 If you have and Enterprise Suite account, and are going to assign the partition to the Infrequent Tier, see the information in the "Assigning Data to a Data Tier" section of the Data Tiers page.

 - Retention Period.
 Enter the number of days you wish to retain the data in the partition, or click Apply the retention period of the General Index.